 Cairn Boot Pewter-24 mounds of rocks scattered throughout Camp Royaneh's forest with coffee can centers.
 Grab a map from the Admin.
 Building, hike all the cairns, stamp your sheet with every Cairn stamp found in the coffee can, & then get your Scoutmaster's note verifying you have done them all.
 Place the note in the box in the Admin Building.
-Play fair because the Nature Staff checks the cairns against the list in the box.
-If you pick up trash along the trail, you will receive the coveted Green Cairn Boot.
-If you pull 25 invasive plants, you get the Turquoise Cairn Boot, & if completed alphabetically, the Orange Boot Pewter.
+Play fair, the Nature Staff checks the cairns against the list in the box.
+Pick up trash along the trail & you'll receive the coveted Green Boot.
+Pull 25 invasive plants & you get the Turquoise Boot.
+Complete alphabetically & get the Orange Boot.